 About the Competition

-To be considered, students must complete the application form and register for a time during the preliminary round.
-Students are asked to perform a 2-3 minute monologue of their choosing from one of the ten plays in August Wilson's Century Cycle.
+For consideration, students must complete the application form for registration.
+Students are asked to prepare and perform a 2-3 minute monologue of their choosing from one of the ten plays in August Wilson’s Century Cycle.

 About the Century Cycle